ORGANIC CHEMISTRY

 Prefer taking notes digitally on a tablet?
 No problem.

-Laptops & headphones are NOT permitted, except for special circumstances.
+Laptops & headphones are not allowed, except for special circumstances.

 Model kit recommended (we have sets in class)